by: Dirk Stans

 'Industrialising electronics manufacturing: applying industrial techniques or principles to make electronics

-manufacturing processes more efficient, reliable, scalable, or standardised.’
+manufacturing processes more efficient, reliable, scalable, or standardized.'

-Once the design has been validated in the prototyping phase, the industrialisation phase begins.
+Once the design has been validated in the prototyping phase, the industrialization phase begins.
 This phase

-focuses on optimising the manufacturing process for mass production.
+focuses on optimizing the manufacturing process for mass production.
 The goal here is to take the final

 prototype and scale it for high-volume production while ensuring quality and cost-effectiveness.

-In PCB manufacturing, the industrialisation phase involves refining the production process to reduce defects,
+In PCB manufacturing, the industrialization phase involves refining the production process to reduce defects,

 processes, or implementing automated testing systems.
 During this phase, manufacturers also focus on